tsgates/arch-wiki-markdown/wiki/Lenovo_ThinkPad_Edge_E420s.md

 > Ethernet

-1. Use the r8168 module in the Official Repositories
+1. Use the r8168 module in the Official repositories
 2. Blacklist r8169 (follow pacman install message)
 3. Add r8168 to rc.conf